Vivah: Production

+Development

-Director/writer Sooraj Barjatya noted that the story of Vivah is based upon a newspaper article his father read in 1988.
-Like in all of Sooraj R. Barjatya's previous films, the male lead is called Prem.
+Sooraj Barjatya noted that the story of Vivah is based upon a newspaper article his father read in 1988.
+Like in all of Barjatya's previous films, the male lead is named Prem.
 The story combined elements of Hindu tradition to set itself up as a film of cultural significance and was constructed differently than Barjatya's earlier films.
 Barjatya hoped that the film would be remembered as the first to tackle the definitions and dynamics of a marriage.
 In an interview with Times of India Barjatya said, he kept in mind all the novels of Saratchandra Chatterjee while making Vivah.
 Barjatya felt that the film should possess a lyrical feel, since it was, according to him, "a lyrics oriented film."

+Casting

+Shahid Kapoor and Amrita Rao were cast as the leads Prem and Poonam.
+The film marks their fourth project together after Ishq Vishk (2003), Vaah!
+Life Ho Toh Aisi!
+(2005) and Shikhar (2005).

+Kapoor played the soft-spoken and well-educated Prem.
+In an interview he stated that he had a tough time during the shoot and added, "I was a big city kid.
+I wasn't getting half the things that were happening.
+I just followed what Sooraj sir said and I did it with all my honesty."
+Rao played Poonam, a simple middle-class girl.
+She added, "I caught the sur of the character from Sooraj ji.
+I used to hear and see him very attentively, grab his sur and get into the character of Poonam.
+The challenge was to make her look simple without making her look fake."

+Samir Soni was cast to play Kapoor's brother, Sunil.
+He added that Barjatya would explain scenes to everyone individually.
+Lata Sabharwal was cast as Bhavna opposite Soni.
+Anupam Kher, Alok Nath, Seema Biswas, Manoj Joshi and Amrita Prakash were cast in other prominent roles.

+Filming

 Filming took place during the first months of 2006.
 The main hurdle came up with the location.
 Barjatya wanted to shoot film in an authentic way.
 He asked the film's art director Sanjay Dhobade to create the entire town of Madhupur that can give a realistic look, particularly portions where water leaking takes place and portions where spit marks were visible on the walls of the buildings in the film.
-Later, the town was created in film city, Mumbai.
+Later, the town was created in Film city, Mumbai.
 Outdoor session of the film was done in Delhi, Lonavla, Ranikhet, Nainital and Almora.

+Post-production

 Additional production credits include: Jay Borade – dance choreographer, Sound — Jitendra Chaudhary, Dialogue — Aash Karan Atal, Cinematography — Harish Joshi and Editor — V N Mayekar.
 Amrita Rao's costumes were created by Indian designer Anna Singh and Shahid Kapoor's clothes were created by Shabina Khan.
 To promote the film, Shahid Kapoor and Amrita Rao sold tickets at the Fame Theatre in Malad, Mumbai.